Lavanyags11/terraform-infra/README.md

 # Terraform AWS Infrastructure Project

 ## Overview
-This project provisions AWS infrastructure using Terraform for the Octa Byte AI application.
+This project provisions AWS infrastructure using Terraform.
 It creates a secure, scalable environment with networking, compute, storage, and database layers.

 ### Infrastructure Components